LucMioulet/lucmioulet.github.io/_posts/2020-01-31-consistency_regularization.md

 ![Boundaries](images/consistency-regularization-decision-boundary.png)

-**Consistency regularization means that you could train a classification model with few supervised samples using a cross-entropy loss, helped by unlabeled data with the consistency loss.**
+**Consistency regularization means that you could train a classifier with few supervised samples using a cross-entropy loss, helped by unlabeled data with the consistency loss.**

 ## Application